martinstark/view-md/README.md

 # view md

-Speedy native markdown viewer.
+Fast (<8.3 ms), native markdown viewer for Linux, OSX, Windows.

-Render a markdown file in a single frame at 120 fps (<8.3 ms).
+Render a markdown file with rich layout and syntax highlighting in a single frame.

 Vim-like keybinds.
 Light and dark themes.